 User Review( votes)

 The Institute of Certified Public Accountants of Kenya (ICPAK) is a professional body for certified public accountants (CPAs) in Kenya.
 ICPAK is a full member of the International Federation of Accountants and the Pan African Federation of Accounting.

-Course Level: Scholarships are available for pursuing training programme.
+Course Level: The studentships are available for pursuing training programme.

-Study Subject: Scholarships are awarded in the field of accounting and finance.
+Study Subject: The studentships are awarded in the field of accounting and finance.